havrylenkok/atm_machines/README.md

 # atm_machines

-A FastAPI uvicorn app that allows to create an atm and then retrieve atms in specific location via filters.
+A FastAPI uvicorn app that allows to create an atm and then retrieve atms in specific location with filtering.

 ## Running app locally